 Flannel sheets which feel much warmer than the standard issues.

 Ear plugs.
-You never know if your room will end up next to that of a guy with a 12h offset on your own schedule.
+You never know if your room will end up next to that of a guy with a 12h offset on your own schedule and a hammering fetish.

 Anything that might cover your hobbies: if you like carving or building models, don't expect to find quality wood there!
 Magazines are nice as you can simply leave them in some common room.
 Well, 'White Power' may seem like an apt name for Antarctica, but still...